Here’s a closer look at two new ‘Marvel’s Spider-Man: Miles Morales’ suits

 The Crimson Cowl features Morales sporting a red and black jacket with hood over his usual Spider-Man suit mask.
 The post also notes that the new suit is the first in the Spider-Man franchise to feature a cowl.
 It is currently unclear how the suit will be unlocked and if it will equip Miles with any special skills or powers.

-The second suit that was shown off is Miles’ new T.R.A.C.K suit.
-It is a white variation of the base Spider-Man suit, which will be made available to players who pre-order the game.
+The second suit that was shown off is Miles’ new T.R.A.C.K. suit.
+It is a white variation of the base Spider-Man suit thst will be made available to players who pre-order the game.
 The Daily Bugle article notes that Miles’s fashion sense, like his manoeuvres as Spider-Man, differs from Peter Parker’s Spider-Man.

 Check out the post below.